malikhan-dev/zenql/README.md

 ### Support Us
 ZenQL is built and maintained with passion.
-If you find it useful, dropping a ⭐ on the repo is the simplest way to show your support — and it genuinely matters.
+If you find it useful, dropping a ⭐ on the repo is the way to show your support — and it genuinely matters.

 ### ⚡ Quick Start